 Citizens Band Radio Service (CB)

 - CB service operates on 40 shared channels on a "take-turns" basis, meaning no CB channel is assigned to any specific individual or organization.
-Users must never talk with another station for more than 5 minutes continuously, and must wait at least one minute before starting another communication.
+Users must never talk with another station for more than 5 minutes continuously, and must wait at least one minute before starting another communication on the same channel.

 - CB equipment used in the United States must be FCC-certified and labeled as such by the manufacturer.

 - You may not raise the power output of your CB unit, attach any type of power amplifier or modify the unit internally.
-The maximum authorized power levels vary depending on whether the station is transmitting a single side band (up to twelve watts Peak Envelope Power (PEP)) or an AM signal (up to four watts PEP.)
-Communications (or attempts to communicate) with stations over 250 km (155.3 miles) away are prohibited.
+The maximum authorized power levels vary depending on whether the station is transmitting a single side band (up to twelve watts Peak Envelope Power or PEP) or an AM signal (up to four watts PEP).

 Family Radio Service (FRS)